 Is health insurance required while attending the NAP?

 Yes, students are required to have health insurance during the entire program of study.
-Failure to maintain will result in dismissal.
+Failure to maintain will result in dismissal, this is a University requirement.

 Is liability insurance required while enrolling in the NAP?